Kaimātai Ororongo/Kaimātau Ororongo

 Useful experience for audiologists and audiometrists includes:

-- work in nursing homes
+- work in rest homes

 - work with people who have hearing impairments.

 Audiologists and audiometrists need to have:

 - good eyesight (with or without corrective lenses)

 Audiologists and audiometrists need to be registered as a member of the New Zealand Audiological Society.

 - 0800 625 166 - firstname.lastname@example.org - www.audiology.org.nz

 What are the chances of getting a job?